Frequently Asked Questions

 Where does the cotton used in Marimekko products originate?

 The cotton we use comes from all over the world.
 We do not source cotton materials from certain very high-risk areas or countries.
-You can learn more in our Product Policy.
+You can learn more about our operational principles from our Sustainability Policy.

 How does Marimekko ensure that cotton used in its products is produced in fair working conditions?